 You also must attend the orientation before applying for a Social Security Number (SSN).

-Please note: if you intend to travel outside of the United States after your arrival, you will need to obtain your OGS Immigration Advisor’s signature on the DS‐2019 Form in order to re‐enter the United States.
+Please note: if you intend to travel outside of the United States after your arrival, you will need to obtain your OGS International Scholar Advisor’s signature on the DS‐2019 Form in order to re‐enter the United States.
 This is done at orientation.

 Mandatory Health Insurance